-If you wish to invoke your privacy rights please contact email@example.com or complete the form for exercising your privacy rights and deliver it to TEPPFA by email or post:
+If you wish to invoke your privacy rights please contact [email protected]

 If you no longer wish to receive newsletters or information about the services of TEPPFA, you can unsubscribe at any time by clicking the “unsubscribe” button underneath each of TEPPFA’s impersonal emails, or by replying “unsubscribe”.

 TEPPFA undertakes to take reasonable, physical, technological and organisational precautions in order to avoid (i) unauthorised access to your personal information, and (ii) loss, abuse or alteration of your personal data.